malcolmw/FastMapSVM/README.md

 There is a known limitation of this code on Mac OS X. The way that HDF5 files are handled by the `h5py` backend on Mac OS X breaks the multiprocessing paradigm implemented.
 The workaround is to pass `numpy` arrays to the `FastMapSVM.fit()`, `FastMapSVM.predict()`, and `FastMapSVM.predict_proba()` methods instead of passing handles to HDF5 Datasets (as is shown in the quickstart tutorial above).

 # References
 White, M. C. A., Sharma, K., Li, A., Kumar, T. K. S., & Nakata, N. (2022).
-FastMapSVM: Classifying Complex Objects Using the FastMap Algorithm and Support-Vector Machines.
-ArXiv. http://arxiv.org/abs/2204.05112
+FastMapSVM: Classifying Complex Objects Using the FastMap Algorithm and Support-Vector Machines. _ArXiv_. http://arxiv.org/abs/2204.05112

+Ban, T., Kadobayashi, Y., & Abe, S. (2009) Sparse kernel feature analysis using FastMap and its variants. _2009 International Joint Conference on Neural Networks_, pp. 256-263, doi: 10.1109/IJCNN.2009.5178835.